 6.1.1 Submission of Tender Security - Checking its validity, whether it is Original; whether it is issued by a local bank; whether it is strictly in the format required in accordance with the sample Tender Security Form(s).

-6.1.2 Confirmation of the authenticity and sufficiency of the submitted Tender Security6.1.3 Submission of Declaration Form(s) duly completed and signed.
+6.1.2 Confirmation of the authenticity and sufficiency of the submitted Tender Security.

+6.1.3 Submission of Declaration Form(s) duly completed and signed.

 Detailed CVs (including the telephone contact and email address) of the personnel shall be provided.
 A signed letter from the personnel confirming their commitment and availability to the firm shall be provided